google/web_notifications.dart/README.md

 # notification

 A package that implements the Notification API.
-Mostly an experiment in making experimental APIs available as packages, rather than needing everything in dart:html.
+Somewhat of an experiment in making new/experimental APIs available as packages, rather than having everything in dart:html.

 ## Usage

 A simple usage example:

-    import 'dart:html';
+    import 'dart:html' hide Notification;
     import 'package:notification/notification.dart';

     main() {